Snowdar/asv-subtools/README.md

 + **Model Blueprint**: the path of ```your_model.py```
 + **Model Creation** : the code to init a model class, such as ```resnet(40, 1211, loss="AM")```

-In ASV-Subtools, the model is individual.
-This means that we should know the the path of ```model.py``` and how to init this model class at least when using this model in training or testing module.
+In ASV-Subtools, the model is individual, which means that we should know the path of ```model.py``` and how to initialize this model class at least when using this model in training or testing module.
 This structure is designed to avoid modifying codes of static modules frequently.
-For example, if the embedding extractor is wrote down as a called program and we use a inline method ```from my_model_py import my_model``` to import a fixed model from a fixed ```model.py``` , then it will be not free for ```model_2.py```, ```model_3.py``` and so on.
+For example, if the embedding extractor is wrote down as a called program and we use an inline method ```from my_model_py import my_model``` to import a fixed model from a fixed ```model.py``` , then it will be not free for ```model_2.py```, ```model_3.py``` and so on.

-**Note that**, all model ([torch.nn.Module](https://pytorch.org/docs/stable/nn.html#torch.nn.Module)) shoud inherit [libs.nnet.framework.TopVirtualNnet](./pytorch/libs/nnet/framework.py) class to get some default functions, such as **auto-saving model creation and blueprint**, extracting emdedding of whole utterance, step-training, computing accuracy, etc..
+**Note that**, all models ([torch.nn.Module](https://pytorch.org/docs/stable/nn.html#torch.nn.Module)) shoud inherit [libs.nnet.framework.TopVirtualNnet](./pytorch/libs/nnet/framework.py) class to get some default functions, such as **auto-saving model creation and blueprint**, extracting emdedding of whole utterance, step-training, computing accuracy, etc..
 It is easy to transform the original model of Pytorch to ASV-Subtools model by inheriting.
 Just modify your ```model.py``` w.r.t this [x-vector example](./pytorch/model/xvector.py).

 ### Training Framework
 The basic training framework is provided here and the relations between every module are very clear.
-So it will be not complex if you want to change anything you want to have a custom ASV-Subtools.
+So it will be not complex if you want to change anything when you want to have a custom ASV-Subtools.

 **Note that**, [libs/support/utils.py](./pytorch/libs/support/utils.py) has many common functions, so it is imported in most of ```*.py```.